VCL3D/SynthRSF/README.md

 | 13 | Megascans A. A.    | -    | -     | 19      | 42       |
 | 14 | MeerkatDemo        | 250  | 250   | 51      | 55       |
 |    | **Total**          | **7971** | **14828** | **1487**   | **1607**   |

 ---

-# SynthRSF-MM Dataset

-## Overview
-SynthRSF-MM is an expansion of the SynthRSF dataset, including additional modalities for a comprehensive analysis in computer vision tasks.
-It contains 13,800 noisy images from 14 scenes with ground truth on additional modalities.

-## Features
-- **Multi-Modal Data:** Includes depth map, semantic segmentation, and bounding box pixel coordinates for 39 classes.
-- **Unique Scenes:** Manually populated with various 3D objects, including persons, vehicles, animals, etc.
-- **Annotations:** Equipped with YOLO-compatible bounding box .json files and pixel-accurate segmentation per object instance.
-- **Applications:** Suitable for tasks such as object detection, image segmentation, depth estimation, and more.
-- **Depth Maps and Annotations:** Accompanied by 16-bit depth maps and pixel-accurate annotations for various objects.
-- **Use Cases:** Ideal for object detection, semantic segmentation, and depth estimation in noisy or denoised images.

----

 # Access
 The dataset is available on Google Drive: https://drive.google.com/drive/folders/1UiXTYSIWbX2w62E-WDjxMyDGWvWDF0oX?usp=drive_link